Tephrochronology

+History of speciality

+The term tephrochronology appears to have been used by Sigurdur Thorarinsson as early as 1944.
+A key point in the establishment of this scientific field of study with what evolved to be a unique geoscientific method was in 1961 after a proposal supported by him led by Japanese researchers including Professor Kunio Kobayashi resulted in the establishment of an international scientific group.
+Much work had preceded this, but was limited by the techniques available at the time in geology.
+This had resulted in tephra formations not being linked and inaccurate timings that could not be related to events say with worldwide traces.

+What would now be known as cryptotephra studies occurred in sea floor samples in the 1940s but Christer Persson in Scandinavia, was the first to publish articles in this field in the 1960s.
+Andrew Dugmore in 1989 was the first to use modern systematic methodology.
+Since then researchers have targeted stratigraphic archives of peat, lake sediment, ice cores, marine sediments, loess, floors of caves and rock shelters or stalagmites as well as contemporary eruption deposits.

 Early tephra horizons were identified with the Saksunarvatn tephra (Icelandic origin, c.
 10.2 cal. ka BP), forming a horizon in the late Pre-Boreal of Northern Europe, the Vedde ash (also Icelandic in origin, c.
 12.0 cal. ka BP) and the Laacher See tephra (in the Eifel volcanic field, c.
 12.9 cal. ka BP).
 Major volcanoes which have been used in tephrochronological studies include Vesuvius, Hekla and Santorini.
 Minor volcanic events may also leave their fingerprint in the geological record: Hayes Volcano is responsible for a series of six major tephra layers in the Cook Inlet region of Alaska.
-Tephra horizons provide a synchronous check against which to correlate the palaeoclimatic reconstructions that are obtained from terrestrial records, like fossil pollen studies (palynology), from varves in lake sediments or from marine deposits and ice-core records, and to extend the limits of carbon-14 dating.
+Tephra horizons provide a synchronous check against which to correlate the palaeoclimatic reconstructions that are obtained from terrestrial records, including fossil pollen studies (palynology), from varves in lake sediments or from marine deposits and ice-core records, and to extend the limits of carbon-14 dating.

 A pioneer in the use of tephra layers as marker horizons to establish chronology was Sigurdur Thorarinsson, who began by studying the layers he found in his native Iceland.
-Since the late 1990s, techniques developed by Chris S. M. Turney (QUB, Belfast; now University of Exeter) and others for extracting tephra horizons invisible to the naked eye ("cryptotephra") have revolutionised the application of tephrochronology.
+Since the late 1990s, techniques developed by Chris S. M. Turney and others for extracting tephra horizons invisible to the naked eye ("cryptotephra") have revolutionised the application of tephrochronology.
 This technique relies upon the difference between the specific gravity of the microtephra shards and the host sediment matrix.
 It has led to the first discovery of the Vedde ash on the mainland of Britain, in Sweden, in the Netherlands, in the Swiss Lake Soppensee and in two sites on the Karelian Isthmus of Baltic Russia.
 It has also revealed previously undetected ash layers, such as the Borrobol Tephra first discovered in northern Scotland, dated to c.
 14.4 cal. ka BP, the microtephra horizons of equivalent geochemistry from southern Sweden, dated at 13,900 Cariaco varve yrs BP and from northwest Scotland, dated at 13.6 cal. ka BP.